-I guess that the late 2nd season was when I started being caught up, having seen all the previous episodes, and I was actually watching new episodes pretty much when they came out.
+The late 2nd season was when I got caught up, and I was watching new episodes pretty much when they came out after that.
 I think that's why I expected more from Season 3 than I got, because my anticipation was now being built up for a week before I got to see each episode.

-But the truth is, I didn't really like the Crystal Empire story arc, and I don't think it compares favorably to other epic story arcs like Nightmare Moon and Discord's arcs.
+Honestly, I didn't really like the Crystal Empire story arc, and I don't think it compares favorably to other epic story arcs like Nightmare Moon and Discord's arcs.
 So let's examine that episode first.
-(Well ok, it is the first episode, so that makes sense.)
+Well ok, it is the first episode, so that makes sense.

-The Crystal Empire saga introduces a place called, well, the Crystal Empire, where all the ponies have been asleep for a thousand years or whatever because it's always a thousand years with these sorts of things.
-Twilight and pals are tasked with saving the Crystal Empire from letting their old dictator, King Sombra, re-take it.
-Shining Armor and Princess Cadence are in the Empire, which is basically just a city (I'll rant about that fact later), using their magic to protect it.
+The Crystal Empire saga introduces a place called, well, the Crystal Empire, where all the ponies have been asleep for a thousand years or whatever, because it's always a thousand years with these sorts of things.
+Twilight and pals are tasked with saving the Crystal Empire from their old dictator, King Sombra, who is trying to re-take it.
+Shining Armor and Princess Cadence are in the Empire, which is basically just a city, using their magic to protect it.
 But, when he is out escorting the mane six into the city, he kind of foolishly exits Cadence's magical barrier that's protecting the city, causing Sombra to curse his horn and render him useless.
 Males, right?

-So, with Cadence alone being the only one capable of protecting the city, Twilight and friends are tasked with finding out more about the history of the Crystal Empire.
+Cadence alone is left the only one capable of protecting the city with magic.
+Twilight and friends are tasked with finding out more about the history of the Crystal Empire.
 The problem is, all of the ponies in the Empire seem to have collective amnesia, being unable to remember anything that happened, as South Park would put it, in the before time.